Tremus/ghost_docs/docs.md

 If you purchased Ghost through the rent to own plan, you will need an internet connection at least once a week while the plan is active.
 This is so Ghost can check the plan is still active or completed.
 If this fails for several weeks or the rent to own plan is paused, Ghost will revert to its demo state.
 Once the rent to own plan is completed, Ghost will detect this and remove the requirement of an internet connection.

-If you accidently close this window before registering and need to access it again, you can show the window again by opening the hamburger menu in the navbar and clicking "Register".
+If you accidentally close this window before registering and need to access it again, you can show the window again by opening the hamburger menu in the navbar and clicking "Register".
 If Ghost is already registered, you cannot access this window.

 ## <span id="saving-presets">Saving Presets</span>